caarfken/PyEdit/README.md

 # PyEdit
 ## A text editor written in Python

-PyEdit is a simple Tkinter-based text editor designed for programming in rapid development.
+PyEdit is a simple Tkinter-based text editor designed for programming.

 ## Installation
 ### Important!
 Do not move any of the files individually.
 You will have to redownload if you do so.